International Travel: Before You Go

 - Secure Passport Data Storage: The Registry provides a secure option for you to store passport data in the event that you lose yours or require emergency evacuation to the U.S.

-For U.S. citizens: Register with the State Department’s Smart Traveler Enrollment Program (STEP)
+Register in the State Department’s Smart Traveler Enrollment Program (STEP) with the U.S. Embassy or Consulate in your location/country.

 - Need a laptop while traveling?
-TTS offers loaner laptops for faculty, staff, postdocs, and graduate students traveling for Tufts University programs or business.
-Request a loaner laptop at least 5 business days before traveling.
+TTS offers loaner laptops for faculty and staff traveling on university-related programs or business.
+Request a loaner laptop at least 10 business days before traveling.
+For higher risk travel to destinations with elevated cybersecurity concerns, utilizing the technology loaner program may be highly recommended or potentially required.
 Complete the request form or email TTS at it@tufts.edu for more information.

-- For travel to high-risk locations, call the security team at ISOS to get itinerary–specific advice, including recommended hotels and hotel features, transportation options, and advice for day-to-day activities.
+- For travel to high-risk locations, it is especially important to consult with Tufts' global assistance provider to request itinerary–specific advice, including recommended hotels and hotel features, transportation options, and advice for day-to-day activities.
+Submit a pre-trip itinerary review at least 10 days before departure.

 Make a doctor’s appointment

 - Make an appointment at a travel clinic at least 4 weeks prior to departure to ensure that you have all required (and recommended) vaccinations.
-The clinic staff will also be able to advise you on risk in the location with regards to your health profile, including allergies, on-going medications, and the legal status of OTC and prescription medications in the destination country.
+The clinic staff can also advise you on risks in the location regarding your health profile, including allergies, on-going treatment, and the legal status of over the counter and prescription medications in the destination country.
 For example, something as common as Benadryl might not be legal.

 Set up your support network

-- Make copies of your most valuable travel documents and bring one set with you (NOT in your carry-on luggage!)
-Leave one set with your family/friends:
+- Make copies of your most valuable travel documents and bring one set with you and leave one set with a trusted family member or friend.

 - Include copies of your: